 Keep in Touch

-Andy will also be writing about our experiences from his perspective on Grounded Traveler and Ctrl-Alt-Travel, so be sure to stop by those sites as well.
-We actually run Ctrl-Alt-Travel together, and I hope to contribute more in the future.
-I will also still be running Travel Made Simple, which explains more of the practicalities of travel.
+Andy will also be writing about our experiences from his perspective on Grounded Traveler, and I will still be running Travel Made Simple, which explains more of the practicalities of travel.

 We’d love to have you join us on our Facebook pages:

-Since we understand that you might not want to subscribe to all of our sites, we’ve started a Beyond Vacation newsletter.
-This newsletter will tie together the experiences, advice and goals of Ali’s Adventures, Grounded Traveler, and Ctrl-Alt-Travel.
+Since we understand that you might not want to subscribe to both of our sites, we’ve started a Beyond Vacation newsletter.
+This newsletter will tie together the experiences, advice and goals of Ali’s Adventures and Grounded Traveler.
 (Travel Made Simple has its own newsletter and will remain a little more separate.)
 This newsletter will come to you about once a month, summarizing what we’ve been up to and showing you more about our Beyond Vacation lifestyle.